solidfire/solidfire-cli/README.md

 Description:

 GetPendingOperation is used to detect an operation on a node that is currently in progress.
-This method can also be used to report back when an operation has completed.Note: This method is available only through the per-node API endpoint 5.0 or later.
+This method can also be used to report back when an operation has completed.
+Note: This method is available only through the per-node API endpoint 5.0 or later.

 Options: